mshwf/xamarin-docs/docs/xamarin-forms/user-interface/custom-controls.md

 The `Render` method initializes the control properties, for example the `TextColor` property of the label gets the value of `OffColor` property of the custom control beacause the control is rendered in off state, similarly, the `BoxView`'s color is initialized with the color of the `BackgroundColor` of the `StackLayout` to hide it, it only gets highlited with `OnColor` color when the control is on.
 Setting the `WidthRequest` and `HeightRequest` for both the `Label` and `BoxView` ensures they scale with their parent's size.

-4. Create `Toggled` event that gets invoked when the label is tapped, and it will notify consumers of the TextSwitch when selection changes:
+4. Create `Toggled` event that gets invoked when the label is tapped, and it will notify consumers of the TextSwitch when toggle changes:

 ```csharp
 public event EventHandler Toggled;
 ```

-When the label is tapped we need to change the selection state of the control, create `Toggle` method and call it in the set accessor of the `IsOn` property that gets mutated when the label is tapped:
+When the label is tapped we need to change the toggle state of the control, create `Toggle` method and call it in the set accessor of the `IsOn` property that gets mutated when the label is tapped:
 ```csharp
 public bool IsOn
 {